 Activity Evidence that supports this approach Challenge number(s) addressed Little Wandle phonics catch up sessions and rapid catch up interven- tions (KS2) for any chil- dren not passing PSC or identified through assess- ment.
-Phonics EEF (educationendowmentfoundation.org.uk) Impact +5 months Parental engagement EEF (educationendowmentfoundation.org.uk) Impact + 4 months 1 and 2 National Tutoring Support for disadvantaged children Pupils from disadvantaged backgrounds experienced higher levels of loss than their non-disadvantaged peers (1 month more learning loss in reading and 0.5 months more in mathematics compared to their non- disadvantaged peers).
-The effect on disadvantaged pupils is equivalent to undoing 1 and 2 a third of the progress made in the last decade on closing the gap in primary schools.
+Phonics EEF (educationendowmentfoundation.org.uk) Parental engagement EEF (educationendowmentfoundation.org.uk) Impact + 4 months 1 and 2 71.8% passed phonics.
+50% PP children passed National Tutoring Support for disadvantaged children Pupils from disadvantaged backgrounds experienced higher levels of loss than their non-disadvantaged peers (1 month more learning loss in reading and 0.5 months more in mathematics compared to their non- disadvantaged peers).
+The effect on disadvantaged pupils is equivalent to undoing a third of the progress made in the last decade on closing the gap in primary schools.
+1 and 2